Haivision/srt/docs/handshake.md

 he receives anything else from Alice, or when the application requests him to send any data.

+### The parallel arrangement considerations

+The handshake flow described above happens in so-called "99% of cases" and it's called "serial arrangement".
+It relies on the fact that one of the peers is sending `URQ_WAVEAHAND` messages in small time distances as it waits for any response from the peer.
+Most often it happens, however, that at the moment when the peer starts, it misses the previous handshake message, and it has to take time until the agent sends the handshake message again.
+As the peer starts, it sends the `URQ_WAVEAHAND` hanshake message, which is interpreted by the agent immediately and the agent therefore won't send any more "waveahands", but it responds with `URQ_CONCLUSION`.
+In result, the peer will never receive neither one `URQ_WAVEAHAND` message from the agent.

+There is, however, possible the "parallel arrangement" where both parties start at more-less the same time, or it can be also possible when the second party starts at the exactly perfect moment just a few microseconds before the first one sends the `URQ_WAVEAHAND` message.
+The second party will still start with sending `URQ_WAVEAHAND`, but this way it may simply receive the `URQ_WAVEAHAND` message "out of band" (the message not being a response for anything).

+This is a very rare case, although possible, and therefore it's also handled.
+The resulting flow is very much like Bob party described above for both parties.
+Both parties are then passing the same state transitions:

+    Attention -> Initiated -> Connected

+In Attention state they know each other's cookies, so they can assign the roles.
+Important to understand is that, in contradiction to serial arrangement, where the flow is mostly based on request-response cycles, here everything happens completely asynchronously: the state switching happens upon reception of particular handshake message with appropriate contents, that is, the Initiator must attach the HSREQ extension, and Responder must attach HSRSP extension.
+Let's then describe the flow in complete, separately for Initiator and Responder:

+Initiator:

+1. Waving.
+Receives Waveahand.
+Switches to `Attention`.
+Sends `URQ_CONCLUSION` + HSREQ.
+2. Attention.
+Receives Conclusion, which:
+    - Contains no extensions: Switches to `Initiated`, still sends `URQ_CONCLUSION` + HSREQ
+    - Contains HSRSP extension: Switches to `Connected`, send `URQ_AGREEMENT`
+3. Initiated.
+Receives Conclusion, which
+    - Contains no extensions: REMAINS IN THIS STATE, still sends `URQ_CONCLUSION` + HSREQ
+    - Contains HSRSP extension: Switches to `Connected`, send `URQ_AGREEMENT`
+4. Connected: may receive Conclusion, respond with `URQ_AGREEMENT`, but normally since now it should receive Payload packets already.

+Responder:

+1. Waving.
+Receives Waveahand.
+Switches to `Attention`.
+Sends `URQ_CONCLUSION` (no extensions).
+2. Attention.
+Receives Conclusion with HSREQ (note: there might be some potential possibility that this message contains no extensions, in which case the party shall simply send the empty Conclusion, as before, and remain in this state).
+Switches to `Initiated` and sends Conclusion with HSRSP.
+3. Initiated.
+Receives:
+    - Conclusion with HSREQ - respond with Conclusion+HSRSP and remain in this state.
+    - `URQ_AGREEMENT` message - respond with `URQ_AGREEMENT` and switch to `Connected`
+    - A Payload packet - respond with `URQ_AGREEMENT` and switch to `Connected`
+4. Connected: it's not expected to receive any handshake messages anymore.
+The `URQ_AGREEMENT` message is sent always only once or per every final Conclusion message.

+Note that each of these packets may be missing, of which the sending party is never aware, so here this problem is resolved this way:

+1. When the Responder missed the Conclusion+HSREQ message, it simply continues sending empty Conclusion.
+Only upon reception of Conclusion+HSREQ does it respond with Conclusion+HSRSP.
+2. When the Initiator missed the Conclusion+HSRSP response from Responder, it continues sending Conclusion+HSREQ.
+The Responder must respond this way always when the Initiator sent Conclusion+HSREQ, no matter if it has already received it once and interpreted.
+3. When Initiator turned into Connected state and responded with Agreement, which has been missed, it may start sending data packets because it considers itself connected, but it doesn't know that the Responder did not switch into Connected state yet.
+Therefore it is exceptionally allowed that from Initiated state a received data packet (or even any other control packet that is normally sent only between connected sites) for this connection may switch it to Connected state as good as the Agreement message.
+4. The problem might be when the Responder is going to send data, the Initiator is already switched to Connected and sees no reason of bothering the Responder with any more handshake, but the Responder is completely unaware of that.
+Therefore until it switches to Connected, it doesn't exit the connecting state (still blocks on `srt_connect` or doesn't signal connection readiness), which means that it continues sending Conclusion+HSRSP, until it receives any packet that will make it switch to Connected state, normally Agreement.
+Only then does it exit the connecting state and the application is allowed to start transmission.

 ### Rendezvous Between Different Versions